Concrete sleeper: Manufacture, transport, and installation

 Concrete sleepers are made upside down in moulds, several sleepers long.
 Pandrol clip bases or other fittings are inserted into the moulds.
 Pre-stressed steel reinforcing bars are installed in these moulds, and then the concrete is poured.
 It takes several days for the concrete to cure, after which the sleepers are removed from the moulds and cut into individual sleepers.
 The bottom of the mould is marked with the logo of the manufacturer and a date stamp.

+Modern precast concrete sleeper production increasingly uses non-destructive testing to monitor concrete strength.
+Electrical resistivity measurements, for example, can estimate the evolution of concrete strength under factory conditions, simplifying quality control and reducing waste and labor time.

 Occasionally, sleepers are made with conduits for track circuit wiring, or extra fixtures for guard rails.
 Sleepers can be made using a Long Line method or a Short Line method; each method has its advantages and disadvantages.

 Multiple companies manufacture sleepers around the world.
 They are transported to the work site in small stacks, with pieces of lumber separating the layers of sleepers.
 They are then laid using manual methods or using various sleeper laying machines.